flutter/website/src/docs/deployment/android.md

   'Java binary at:'.
 Then use that fully qualified path replacing `java` (at the end) with `keytool`.
-  If your path includes space-separated names, such as `Program Files`, use a delimeter appropriate to your platform.
-For example, use `/"Program Files"/` on Mac/Linux, or `/Program\ Files/` on Windows.
+  If your path includes space-separated names, such as `Program Files`, use platform-appropriate notation for the names.
+For example, on Mac/Linux use `/"Program Files"/`, and on Windows use `/Program\ Files/`.

 * The `-storetype JKS` tag is only required for Java 9 or newer.
 As of the Java 9 release,